smarinovic/smarinovic.github.io/_posts/2020-06-09-EggHunter.md

 ## Introduction ##

 Egg Hunter is super useful and simple piece of code used to search for an defined series of bytes called "egg" in a memory.
-Egg as such is just a 4 bytes string, usually: "w00t" (but it can be anything else unique) which is added twice as prefix to a shellcode and thus marks beggining of a shell code.
+Egg as such is just a 4 bytes string, usually: "w00t" (but it can be anything else unique) which is added twice as prefix to a shellcode and thus marks beginning of a shell code.
 Egg Hunter is used in situation when buffer overflow vulnerability provides limited space, not large enough for placing shell code, but still shell code ends up somehow, somewhere in a memory.
-For example, HTTP header can be vulnerable to buffer overflow but useful buffer is not large enought to hold shell code so instead shell code can can be delivered as payload within POST parameters of the same request etc.
+For example, HTTP header can be vulnerable to buffer overflow but useful buffer is not large enough to hold shell code so instead shell code can can be delivered as payload within POST parameters of the same request etc.
 Instead of direct execution of shellcode at first Egg Hunter is executed which searches for a egg in a memory and once it founds egg (two instances of egg: w00tw00t) it passes execution to a shellcode located just after the egg.
-Egg is appended twice as prefix to shell code in order to prevent Egg Hunter to find itself, meaning that egg is "w00t" but Egg Hunter is looking for two occurences of egg (w00t) one after another (w00tw00t).
+Egg is appended twice as prefix to shell code in order to prevent Egg Hunter to find itself, meaning that egg is "w00t" but Egg Hunter is looking for two occurrences of egg (w00t) one after another (w00tw00t).

 ## Prototype ##